-On May 12, 2020, the Company entered into Amendment No. 1 to the Gossamer License Agreement ("Amendment 1").
-Pursuant to Amendment 1, Gossamer made a payment to the Company of \$15.0 million on May 12, 2020.
-For the three and six months ended June 30, 2020, the Company recognized revenue of \$15.0 million based on the terms of Amendment 1.
+On May 12, 2020, the Company entered into Amendment No. 1 to the Gossamer License Agreement ("Amendment No. 1").
+Pursuant to Amendment No. 1, Gossamer made a payment to the Company of \$15.0 million on May 12, 2020.
+For the nine months ended September 30, 2020, the Company recognized revenue of \$15.0 million based on the terms of Amendment No. 1, and no such revenue was recognized during the three months ended September 30, 2020.

 Gossamer is responsible for the development and commercialization of the licensed products, and a joint development committee has been formed to oversee the development and manufacturing activities related to the licensed products.
-Under the terms of the Gossamer License Agreement and as amended by Amendment 1 (the "Gossamer Agreement"), Gossamer is obligated to use its commercially reasonable efforts to develop and commercialize licensed products in the United States, two major European countries and Japan for at least one of the initial indications.
-The Gossamer Agreement includes an exclusivity provision that prohibits the Company from developing, manufacturing or commercializing, and prohibits Gossamer from clinically developing or commercializing certain HIF stabilizing compounds other than as permitted in the Gossamer Agreement.
+Under the terms of the Gossamer License Agreement and as amended by Amendment No. 1 (collectively, the "Amended Gossamer License Agreement"), Gossamer is obligated to use its commercially reasonable efforts to develop and commercialize licensed products in the United States, two major European countries and Japan for at least one of the initial indications.
+The Amended Gossamer License Agreement includes an exclusivity provision that prohibits the Company from developing, manufacturing or commercializing, and prohibits Gossamer from clinically developing or commercializing certain HIF stabilizing compounds other than as permitted in the Amended Gossamer License Agreement.

-Under the terms of the Gossamer Agreement, the Company is eligible to receive up to \$40.0 million in approval milestone payments related to indications in ulcerative colitis and Crohn's disease, and up to \$50.0 million in sales milestone payments.
+Under the terms of the Amended Gossamer License Agreement, the Company is eligible to receive up to \$40.0 million in approval milestone payments related to indications in ulcerative colitis and Crohn's disease, and up to \$50.0 million in sales milestone payments.
 The Company is also eligible to receive the tiered royalties on sales of licensed products from percentages ranging from a low-single-digit to mid-single-digit, subject to certain customary reductions.